danrlavoie/slack-archive/README.md

 ```

 Your browser should now be returning some JSON including a token.
 Make a note of it - that's what we'll use.

+When you start the app, you can copy-paste that token into the prompt.
+You can also `export SLACK_TOKEN={token}` to set an environment variable that will be used instead.